+Dr Cameron Marshall

-It's also become somewhat of a diagnostic as well.
-The evidence that's emerging on this is finding a pretty good categorization of concussion versus not.
-So in the event that you don't have really objective good baseline testing, the VOMS has kind of become a bit of a stop gap in that in that regard to try and use it as a bit of a diagnostic tool.
-So it can somewhat categorise people concussion versus not.
+So it's also become somewhat of a, sorry, it's also become somewhat of a diagnostic as well.
+The evidence that's that's emerging on this is finding a pretty good categorization of concussion versus not.
+So in the event that you don't have really objective, you know, good baseline testing the voms has kind of become a bit of a stop gap in that in that regard to try and use it as a bit of a diagnostic tool.
+So I can somewhat categorise people concussion versus not.

+Steven Bruce

-So we move on to the chair and the laser now?
+So we move on to a chair on the laser now.